debalin/devops-provision-exercise/README.md

 ### Brief

-I have to provision virtual machines from two different providers automatically, create an NGINX server on them through Ansible and start that sever.
+I have to provision virtual machines from two different providers automatically, create an NGINX server on them through Ansible and start that server.
 I have chosen AWS and Azure to do this assignment and Node.js to do all the automation.
-The testing has been completely done on bash for windows. :-)
+The testing has been completely done on bash for windows and the experience has been pretty good. :-)

 ### Technologies used